sabatinim/sabatinim.github.io/_posts/2020-08-21-building-blocks-and-composition-2n-round.md

             footer(rentals) + "\n" +
             rentalPoint(rentals)
 ```
-Ok we can notice some duplication like **(rentals: Rental[]) => string** but we could accept it now :)

-Now we're able to implement the plain text template and the html one.
-Let's go and show me the code.
+Now, we can implement both the plain text and HTML templates.

-For plain text we have:
+For plain text:

 ``` typescript
 const textMovieReceipt = (m: PrintableMovie): string =>